 London 130 miles

 Parking at Bloodstock: There is a large car park at Bloodstock.
 A Parking Permit is required and can be purchased in advance.
-2020 fee for cars is £tbc in advance or £tbc on the day.
+2021 fee for cars is £18 in advance.

 Tip!
 The Car Park is half a mile away from the camping site so be prepared for the walk and consider how you are going to transport all your camping equipment.
 A Festival Trolley could turn out to be a very good investment and many people use these.